Sales

 Coplanar Waveguide

-1. Height (H) of the dielectric stack of material used between the signal trace of interest and the signal return plane.
-Keep in mind that the signal return could be on the same plane as the signal, as in a coplanar waveguide, or may be on a different plane.
+Height (H) of the dielectric stack: This is the material layer between the signal trace and the signal return plane.
+The signal return might be on the same plane as in a coplanar waveguide or on a different plane.

-3. Width (W) of the signal trace conductor material.
-Outer PCB traces are often plated, providing a 20% uncertainty in exterior traces.
+Width (W) of the signal trace conductor: This dimension can vary, especially for outer PCB traces which are often plated, leading to about a 20% uncertainty in their width.

 PCB Prepregs Materials